semiversus/semiversus.com/content/draft/today_i_learned.md

 - fail fast -> opposite is fail slow
 - `.` is a operator in python so `self . do()` is valid
 - `a ^= b ^= a ^= b;`
+- Anagram finding with hash (sum of ascii values) and rainbow table